 At Lingdale we undertake Assessment for Learning.
-Children are assessed by the class teacher on entry to Foundation Stage and their progress is tracked throughout their time in EYFS.
+Children are assessed on entry to Foundation Stage and their progress is tracked throughout their time in EYFS.
+There are 'checkpoints' to assess whether children are progressing at particular points throughout the academic year.
+This information is recorded on a tracking system.
 We analyse and review what we know about each child's development and learning, and then make informed decisions about the child's progress.
 This enables us to plan the next steps to meet their development needs.

-At the end of the Foundation stage, children are assessed using the Foundation Stage profiles which are a legal requirement.
-The children will not know they are being assessed as this takes place through activities set up in the classroom and outdoor area.
-Assessment of this kind enables children's individual needs to be met and Special Educational needs that may occur.
+At the end of the Foundation stage, children are assessed using the Foundation Stage profile which is a legal requirement.
+The children will not know they are being assessed as this takes place through observation, direct teaching and activities set up in the classroom and outdoor area.
+Assessment of this kind enables children's individual needs to be met and special educational needs that may occur.
 All staff who interact with children contribute to the assessments.

-Formative Assessment
+Formative assessment

 This type of assessment informs everyday planning and is based on on-going observational assessment of each child's achievements, interests and learning styles.
-Formative assessment may take the form of anecdotal observations, focused observations, baseline assessment, other focused assessments e.g. sound/number, annotated examples of work, photographs, video and information from parents.
-Each child has an individual Early Years Foundation Stage (EYFS) Profile Journal/file in which this evidence is stored.
+Formative assessment may take the form of observations, reception baseline assessments, other focused assessments e.g. sound/number, annotated examples of work, photographs, video and information from parents.